Josephine Ho: Activism

 As an activist, Ho has been drawing attention to women's rights in Taiwan since the 1990s.
 Though there were no laws criminalizing sexual harassment at the time, sexual assaults on women were increasingly reported in the news after the first legal case on sexual harassment was heard in 1989.
-In May 1994, Ho led Taiwan's first demonstration against sexual harassment, and devised its slogan, "We don’t want sexual harassment, we want orgasms.
-If you keep sexually harassing us, we’ll cut it off with a pair of scissors!"
+In May 1994, Ho led Taiwan's first demonstration against sexual harassment, and devised its slogan, "We don't want sexual harassment, we want orgasms.
+If you keep sexually harassing us, we'll cut it off with a pair of scissors!"

 Zoophilia webpage incident

-In April 2003, an article appeared in the China Times claiming that Ho's website had several pages that not only covered the topic of zoophilia, but actively promoted the practice, with images.
+In April 2003, an article appeared in the China Times claiming that Ho's website had several pages that covered the topic of zoophilia and actively promoted the practice, with images.
 13 conservative groups collectively filed a complaint accusing Ho of making obscenities available to children.
 This sensationalism led to thirteen Christian and conservative organizations collectively filing a complaint with the Taipei District Court.
 The process lasted for over one year, with a not guilty ruling returned on 15 September 2004, because the zoophilia pages were only one part of the website's essays and reports.
 Thus the incorporation of some pictures did not constitute an obscenity.

 The incident has been seen as an example of sensationalist media and received international attention as a perceived confrontation between conservative aspects of Taiwanese society and sexual freedom.